chrisgrieser/nvim-genghis/README.md

 <!-- tocstop -->

 ## Features
+**Commands**
 - Perform **common file operations**: moving, renaming, creating, deleting, or duplicating files.
 - **Copy** the path or name of the current file in various formats.
+- **Navigate** to the next or previous file in the current folder.
+- **Lightweight**: This plugin only provides utility file operations, it does not provide a full-blown file manager UI.

+**Quality-of-life**
 - All movement and renaming commands **update `import` statements** to the renamed file (if the LSP supports `workspace/willRenameFiles`).
-- **Quality-of-life**: automatically keep the extension when no extension is given, use vim motions in the input field, confirmatory notifications, and more.
+- Automatically keep the extension when no extension is given.
-- **Lightweight**: no file management UI or file tree.
+- Use vim motions in the input field.

 ## Installation
 **Requirements**